Commentary on Parashat Pinchas, Numbers 25:10 - 30:1

-Last week, Pinhas sent a spear through an Israelite and a Midianite woman simply because they were having a relationship.
-In this week’s parashah, the title of which indicates the esteem in which the Rabbis held him, Pinhas’ reward is described: he is placed in line for the priesthood.
+In last week’s Torah portion (Parashat Balak), Pinchas sent a spear through an Israelite and a Midianite woman simply because they were having a relationship.
+In this week’s portion, the title of which indicates the esteem in which the Rabbis held him, Pinchas’ reward is described: He is placed in line for the priesthood.
 While I understand that documentary critics of the Torah explain the political reasons for such an action, I am still stuck with its message, even if it is edited into the text.

-Sometimes the crux of the parashah just sticks in my gut and I can’t seem to find its transcendent message.
-Sure any parashah has many things to say and I could easily avoid its primary lesson.
+Sometimes the crux of the portion just sticks in my gut and I can’t seem to find its transcendent message.
+Sure, any Torah portion has many things to say and I could easily avoid its primary lesson.
 And I recognize the teaching of my youth about not turning a text into a pretext for saying something else.
-The message of this parashah–which begin in last week’s Torah portion— is worsened in this week’s reading.
+The message of this parsha — which begins in last week’s Torah portion— is worsened in this week’s reading.

-However, it seems that not everyone is happy with Pinhas’ action nor his reward.
+However, it seems that not everyone is happy with Pinchas’ action nor his reward.
 Immediately thereafter a census is taken of the people, presumably once again to determine the readiness of the people for war.
 Are they really prepared to stand behind Moses?
-Were they chastened by Pinhas’ actions?
+Were they chastened by Pinchas’ actions?
 Were they emboldened by the act and its reward?

 It is clear that the Torah text is implying that the census is meant to appraise the disposition of the people after such actions.
 The long listing of the various clans seems to be included to indicate who supported the action or who was indeed prepared to take conquest of the land.